 Library Cards - Pick the card that's right for you!

 Visit any Harris County Public Library Branch to receive a full-service card.
-All you need is proof of address and a completed library card application form of save a tree and swipe your ID at the kiosk in branch
+All you need is proof of address and a completed library card application form.

 The HCPL iKnow Digital Access Card allows instant access to:

 - Downloadable eBooks and audiobooks through OverDrive and OneClickDigital

 - Research databases for business, genealogy, language learning and more

 NOTE: If you have an HCPL full-service library card, you do not need to get an additional digital access card.
 Your full-service card grants you access to these same services.